awesome-workshop/docker-singularity-hats/_episodes/06-docker-cvmfs.md

 - "Privileged containers can be dangerous."
 - "You can mount CVMFS from within a container on container startup."
 ---

-An alternative to full CMSSW release images are Linux images that only contain the underlying base operating system (e.g. Scientific Linux 5/6/7 or CentOS 7/8), including additionally required system packages.
+The light-weight, and most commonly used, images for accessing the CMS software stack are Linux images that only contain the underlying base operating system (e.g. Scientific Linux 5/6/7 or CentOS 7/8), including additionally required system packages.
 These images have a size of a few hundred Megabytes, but rely on a good network connection to access the CVMFS share.
+The connection to CVMFS is crucial for accessing CMSSW, its external components, and the local GitHub mirrors.

 In order to use CVMFS via Docker, a couple of extra steps need to be taken.
 There are different approaches: